 Unfortunately workers do not always follow safe working practices, this is usually due to a lack of knowledge or understanding, so by involving them in the process from start to finish this helps your employees to understand why the systems and methods need to be put in place and the importance of maintaining safe systems of work.

 Safe systems of work are created bespoke for each task, however the principles of creating such systems are generally the same.
 If you do not have the expertise in-house to create such safe systems of work we would highly recommend that you consult a trained professional health and safety consultant.
-This would involve a consultant coming to your premises to discuss and analyze the tasks concerned.
+This would involve a consultant coming to your premises to discuss and analyse the tasks concerned.

 Your duty as an employer is to provide systems of work that are, so far as is reasonably practicable, safe and without risks to health.
 Components of Safe Systems of Work include: